kdeldycke/awesome-billing/README.md

 The usual money transfer services.

-- [The untold story of Stripe](https://www.wired.co.uk/article/stripe-payments-apple-amazon-facebook) - In which we learn that `once turnover hit a certain level, Paypal automatically put the business on a 21 to 60 day rolling reserve, meaning that up to 30 per cent of a company's revenue could be locked up for up to two months.`.
+- [The untold story of Stripe](https://www.wired.co.uk/article/stripe-payments-apple-amazon-facebook) - In which we learn that “once turnover hit a certain level, Paypal automatically put the business on a 21 to 60 day rolling reserve, meaning that up to 30 per cent of a company's revenue could be locked up for up to two months.”

 ## Fraud

 There's monetary incentives to exploit your business.
 Be prepared to fight hordes of fraudsters and shady users.

-- [Detecting fraudulent activity in a cloud using privacy-friendly data aggregates](https://arxiv.org/pdf/1411.6721v1.pdf) - Discusses a method to detect fraudulent activity (launching DDoS attacks, Bitcoin mining, ...) by using non-intrusive, privacy-friendly data: billing data.
+- [Detecting fraudulent activity in a cloud using privacy-friendly data aggregates](https://arxiv.org/pdf/1411.6721v1.pdf) - Discusses a method to detect fraudulent activity (launching DDoS attacks, Bitcoin mining, …) by using non-intrusive, privacy-friendly data: billing data.
 - [Awesome List of IAM: Fraud links](https://github.com/kdeldycke/awesome-iam#fraud) - Section dedicated to fraud management related to user accounts, from our sister repository.

 ### Cards